Skip to content

 To characterize an application on a Roofline, three pieces of information need to be collected about the application: run time, total number of FLOPs performed, and the total number of bytes moved (both read and written).
 This can be for the entire application or for only a code region that is of interest.
 For hierarchical Roofline, multiple bytes values will need to be collected for different memory/cache levels, as can be seen in the hierarchical Roofline above (same kernel has different bytes values and different arithmetic intensities on different levels of cache).

 For large-scale applications, it is infeasible to estimate the FLOPs or bytes by hand and performance tools are recommended.
 With recent years' collaboration with Intel and NVIDIA, automated Roofline data collection has been implemented in Nsight Compute.
 These tools provide fully integrated, production-quality Roofline analysis features and should be the go-to tools; however for completeness, we document a few alternatives, for users who seek lighter-weight tools or more customized data collection workflows.
-We will focus on two architectures, Intel KNL CPU and NVIDIA V100 GPU, and the tools discussed will be, LIKWID, SDE, and nvprof and Nsight Compute for NVIDIA GPU architectures.
+We will focus on the NVIDIA V100 GPU architecture, and the tools discussed will be nvprof and Nsight Compute.

 As of mid-2020, the Roofline analysis feature shipped in Nsight Compute by default is only for the device memory (or HBM) level Roofline analysis.
 However, it can be extended to a hierarchical Roofline using the customized Nsight Compute section files, or Nsight Compute metrics-based data collection methodologies, documented here: the Roofline on NVIDIA GPUs repository.